Presbyterian Church of Korea: Schisms in the 1950s

 In the 1950s, the Presbyterian Church of Korea suffered from a series of schisms over issues of theology, ecumenism, and worship.

-The first of these divisions was connected to a controversy that began in the 1930s, when Korea was still under Japanese rule.
-At that time, university students were instructed to bow to the Shinto shrine in worship, which was theologically and politically controversial amongst Christians.
+In 1951, the first division occurred resulting in the Presbyterian Church in Korea (Kosin). due to a controversy that began in the 1930s, when Korea was still under Japanese rule.
+At that time, university students were instructed to bow to the Shinto shrine in worship, which was theologically and politically controversial among Christians.
 While many complied, some Christians at Pyongyang Theological Seminary adamantly opposed it, holding that the Bible prohibited such actions.
 After Korea's liberation from Japanese rule and subsequent division, many northern Koreans relocated to the south.
-Those who formerly opposed the Shinto shrine worship established a new seminary, Koryo Theological Seminary (now Kosin University) in 1946, and eventually formed a new denomination, the Presbyterian Church in Korea (Kosin) in 1951.
+Those who formerly opposed the Shinto shrine worship established a new seminary, Koryo Theological Seminary (now Kosin University) in 1946.

-The second division occurred in 1953, when progressives separated to form the Presbyterian Church of the Republic of Korea (KiJang).
+In 1953, the second division occurred, when progressives separated to form the Presbyterian Church of the Republic of Korea (KiJang).
 In the 1970s, the KiJang Presbyterians would produce some of the key leaders of minjung theology, a movement advocating social justice under the dictatorship of Park Chung Hee.

 In 1959, at the 44th General Assembly, a third schism divided the Presbyterian Church of Korea into two equal branches: the Presbyterian Church of Korea (TongHap) and the Presbyterian Church in Korea (HapDong).
 The main issue was whether the Church should be a part of the ecumenical organization, the World Council of Churches (WCC).
-Park Hyun-nyon, president of the Presbyterian Seminary of the General Assembly, led the formation of the evangelical "HapDong" (the union body), whereas those who supported relations with the WCC formed the ecumenical "TongHap" (the united body).
+Park Hyun-nyon, President of the Presbyterian Seminary of the General Assembly, led the formation of the Evangelical "HapDong" (the union body), whereas those who supported relations with the WCC formed the ecumenical "TongHap" (the united body).
 Today, TongHap and HapDong represent the largest factions of Korean Presbyterianism.